| |

 the lavish and broad lace ruffles covering most of the rest of

 the lower arm and wrist anyway.
+The ladies'

 skirts at Louis XIV's court seemed to be designed for representation.